Salkantay trekking 4 days, to Machu Picchu

 * Cash – sufficient for snacks, tips and souvenirs.

-* Original passport & ISIC (International Student Identity Card) if you have one.
+* Original passport & International university card if you have one.

 * Walking sticks or poles (we can rent these to you.
 Please note poles with metal tips cannot be carried into Machu Picchu and should be left at your hotel on the final day).